lillazollei/lillazollei.github.io/docs/about.markdown

 permalink: /about/
 ---

+I am interested in algorithm development related to perinatal brain MRI image analysis, both for in vivo and ex vivo acquisitions.
+I have focused a lot on various spatial registration projects and also on diffusion weighted image analysis.

+I am one of the founding members of FIT'NG (Fetal, infant and toddler neuroimaging).
+Find out more at https://groups.io/g/fitng or follow us on Twitter @FIT_NGIn

+# Contact

+A.A.
+Martinos Center for Biomedical Imaging Massachusetts General Hospital
+149 Thirteenth Street, Rm 2301
+Charlestown, MA 02129
+Phone: (617) 643-7791
+Fax: (617) 726-7422

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: